 Cats also may be staring at these other animals due to their hunting instincts.
 If your kitty was in the wild, watching those birds would help decide how and where to pounce in order to catch his or her next meal.
 Now these hunting instincts don’t necessarily mean that your cat is only after these critters for food.
 It is ingrained in your cat’s brain to watch any movement so that he or she is always aware of what’s going on in their surroundings.

 Why Does My Cat Stare at Me When…?

 Hopefully your cat’s staring behavior is beginning to make sense, but there are still times when your kitty seems to stare at you more.

 - Staring At You When You’re Eating

-There could be a couple reasons for this.
-The stare may be to get your attention as your cat might like to eat too.
+There could be a couple of reasons for this.
+The stare may be to get your attention as your cat might want to eat too.
 It could be a way to remind you that your cat would like to be fed or to try to get a treat from your plate.
 There is also a lot to watch while you’re eating.
 Since cats are naturally attracted to movement, the up and down of your fork and the chewing motion of your mouth can all be very stimulating.